judo347/Project_Fragment/README.md

 # TODO: #
+##### Player movement REWORK!

+- USE when player is not moving: body.setLinearVelocity(new Vector2(0,0));
+- USE when player is moving: getBody().setLinearVelocity(new Vector2(-1f,0));
+- Maybe fix friction?

+ContactListener not working on items: FIX!

+should all fixture.setUserData(this); be like that?
+Make them like that.

+Maybe create maskBits and such for all?

 should make object for inventory handling?
 Chest should extend StaticAnimatedProb (and have animations).
 Implement menus for portal (level select) and vendor (shops).